 Malnutrition is a pervasive problem around the globe that continues to take lives and prevent people from thriving and reaching their full potential.
 We must invest in nutrition in order to achieve the Sustainable Development Goals of eliminating poverty, achieving zero hunger and saving lives by 2030.

-Yet nutrition has historically been a relatively low priority for country governments and donor organizations because it is often included as part of other health-related efforts.
-This problem is exacerbated by the fact that existing investments — which are often multisectoral and involve many different actors — have been poorly and sometimes inaccurately tracked.
+Yet nutrition has historically been a relatively low priority for country governments and donor organizations and often subsumed within larger health-related efforts.
+This problem is exacerbated by the fact that existing investments, which are often multisectoral and involve many different actors, have been poorly and sometimes inaccurately tracked — and it is impossible to manage what you cannot measure.
 Change agents around the globe need help answering key questions, including:

 - How much will it cost to scale up effective nutrition interventions across sectors?